rehypejs/rehype-minify/packages/hast-util-from-string/readme.md

 # hast-util-from-string

-Set the plain-text value of a HAST node.
+Set the plain-text value of a hast node.
 This is like the DOMs `Node#textContent` setter.
 The given node is returned.